About motivation: how much credit do you have on the Relationship Account with your horse?

 Signs of decreasing credit (light red)

 Your horse shows lack of effort and interest, is slow in his responses or shows signs of tension or anxiety.
-He does not (try to) understand, is not relaxed or interested enough to think or reacts instinctive on your aids (with flight, fight or freeze).
+He does not (try to) understand, is not relaxed or interested enough to think or reacts instinctive on your aids (with flight, fight, freeze of f***you).
 You have to work hard to get him to do what you want.

 Signs of being indepted to your horse (red)